Maidstone (film): Plot

 Norman T. Kingsley is a filmmaker who is known as the "American Buñuel," and he is working on a sexually provocative drama about a brothel.
-Kingsley has his friends, actors, wannabe actresses and others join him on his estate in East Hampton, NY to audition for and work on his sexual drama.
+Kingsley has his friends, actors, wannabe actresses and others join him on his estate in East Hampton, New York to audition for and work on his sexual drama.
 The twelve chapters in Maidstone are filmed in documentary form, and they depict Kingsley's everyday life as an actor and filmmaker.
 Kingsley refers to himself as a narcissist.
 Several attractive women are shown auditioning for a role in his film, and Kingsley is shown criticizing them heavily.
 He places himself within the film to show the actresses what he is looking for in his film.
 Kingsley is very realistic and convincing in his own acting.
 In addition to directing his film, he is also campaigning to become president and in doing so, he attracts journalists, scholars and some African-American radicals who question him about his campaign.
 Some of the attention that he draws leads to a group of people known as PAX,C discussing the need to have Kingsley assassinated.